-• When the Columns sized by is set to Column data, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
-If set to Column name, the column will be sized to the widest of the data type or column name.

-- Specify the maximum width of the column in pixels when 'Columns sized by' is set to Column data.
-If 'Columns sized by' is set to Column name then this setting won't have any effect. - Specify the number of records to fetch in one batch in query tool when query result set is large.
-Changing this value will override ON_DEMAND_ROW_COUNT setting from config file. - Use the Result copy field separator drop-down listbox to select the field separator for copied data. - Use the Result copy quote character drop-down listbox to select the quote character for copied data. - Use the Result copy quoting drop-down listbox to select which type of fields require quoting; select All, None, or Strings.
+- When the Columns sized by is set to Column data, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
+If set to Column name, the column will be sized to the widest of the data type or column name. - Specify the maximum width of the column in pixels when 'Columns sized by' is set to Column data.
+If 'Columns sized by' is set to Column name then this setting won't have any effect. - Use the Result copy field separator drop-down listbox to select the field separator for copied data. - Use the Result copy quote character drop-down listbox to select the quote character for copied data. - Use the Result copy quoting drop-down listbox to select which type of fields require quoting; select All, None, or Strings.

-Use the fields on the Keyboard shortcuts panel to configure shortcuts for the Query Tool window navigation.
+Use the fields on the Keyboard shortcuts panel to configure shortcuts for the Query Tool window navigation: